Aman-Tech990/Aman-Tech990/README.md

 Every line of code is a **step forward** in my continuous learning journey.
 I immerse myself in **algorithms, design patterns, and best practices**, not just as theoretical knowledge but as **principles to live by** in computer science.

-I believe in **learning by doing**—building projects that challenge my capabilities and expand my understanding of how software can solve real problems.
+I believe in **learning by doing**, building projects that challenge my capabilities and expand my understanding of how software can solve real problems.
 The **intersection of innovation and pragmatism** is where I thrive.

 ---